-An Excepted Group Life Scheme (EGLS) is an arrangement which allows employers to offer tax-efficient benefits through lump sum death-in-service benefits that do not count towards the Lifetime Allowance and avoid the 55% tax charge.
+An Excepted Group Life Scheme (EGLS) is an arrangement which allows employers to offer tax-efficient benefits through lump sum death-in-service benefits.
 EGLS are not registered pension schemes.
 Premiums paid by the employer receive tax relief as they can be treated as business expenditure, provided that HMRC considers them wholly and exclusively for the purpose of trade as part of the remuneration of the individual.